Raymond James Maintains Integral Ad Science Holding (IAS) Strong Buy Recommendation

 What is the Fund Sentiment?

 There are 269 funds or institutions reporting positions in Integral Ad Science Holding.
-This is an increase of 27 owner(s) or 11.16% in the last quarter.
-Average portfolio weight of all funds dedicated to IAS is 0.13%, a decrease of 65.95%.
-Total shares owned by institutions decreased in the last three months by 1.09% to 152,461K shares.
-The put/call ratio of IAS is 3.32, indicating a bearish outlook.
+This is an increase of 31 owner(s) or 13.03% in the last quarter.
+Average portfolio weight of all funds dedicated to IAS is 0.13%, an increase of 28.74%.
+Total shares owned by institutions decreased in the last three months by 1.04% to 152,494K shares.
+The put/call ratio of IAS is 3.21, indicating a bearish outlook.

 What are Other Shareholders Doing?